juraj-hrivnak/Underdog/README.md

 For the set-up guide, please head over to the [`CONTRIBUTING.md`](CONTRIBUTING.md).

 Knowledge of [Git] is required.
-If installing/removing/updating mods, knowledge of [Pax] is required.
+If installing/removing/updating mods, knowledge of [PAX] is required.

 Also, after setting up the pack, take a look into the [`pax`](pax) folder.
 That folder contains all the development tools required when exporting the pack.